Bhutan Visitor Guide

 Taktsang Monastery (Tigers Nest):

-The hike to Taktsang Monastery is a culturally significant ‘pilgrimage’ during which each time along the trail counts as merit points toward a Buddhists next life.
+The hike to Taktsang Monastery is a culturally significant ‘pilgrimage’ with each step along the trail counting as merit points toward a Buddhists next life.

-- From 2023, access to Taktsang Monastery is by advance purchase ticket only.
+- Access to Taktsang Monastery is by advance purchase ticket only.
 Your guide and driver will attend to this and the cost is usually included in your prepaid tour package.

 - It is possible, but not recommended, to hire a horse to take you as far as the first Monastery viewpoint on a ascent only.
 It is not possible to descend by horse as too steep.